rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 people your probably running your Go applications in Docker and using some form of container orchestration like [Kubernetes](https://kubernetes.io/).

-For example here is a K8s Pod with a 8 cores and a container with a hard limit / cpu limit of 4.
+For example here is a K8s Pod with 8 cores and a container with a hard limit / cpu limit of 4.
 Now if your not aware Kubernetes uses CFS to enforce these limits so what would happen in go apps running go 1.24 or lower is the
 following: